N.Y. Town Law Section 64-E

 (b)

-In the case of interests or rights in real property acquired for historic preservation purposes, funds may be expended only for the restoration and rehabilitation of buildings and structures consistent with accepted standards for historic preservation.
+In the case of interests or rights in real property acquired for historic preservation purposes, funds may be expended for the restoration, rehabilitation, or replacement of buildings and structures consistent with accepted standards for historic preservation.

 (c)